“…If there is something to be changed in this world, then it can only happen through music.” Jimi Hendrix

 • If we have love, that’s all we need.

 Ideas have consequenses.
 Of course there is something fundamentally wrong with each of these ideas.

 When you are young and impressionable this worldview can be quite intoxicating.
 I believed these ideas because I wanted to.
 I could have blamed my parents, or the culture, or the lack of a moral foundation in my life.
 The truth is I embraced it because it met an immediate need.
 It gave me permission to think and behave how I want.
 It’s easy to buy into a Rock worldview.
 It lines up with most of the things you want to believe in anyway.

 Music was my hiding place, but no matter how much music I would buy it was never enough to calm my restless soul.
 There was definitely something missing.
 The more I looked to the culture for answers the more missing pieces within I became aware of.

 Everyone has a longing to make deep connections.
 I connected through music, or at least listening to it.
 I never learned an instrument and lack talent for singing.
 I was a bit reserved when I was young.
 It was easier to connect with famous musicians who could not see me, judge me, or needed to know anything about me.

 In 1991, after years of making a mess of my life, I realized that there was something flawed with the way I saw the world.
 My music mentors led me down the wrong path time and time again and I had come to the end of myself.
 My heart ached from disappointment and from the weight of my own foolishness.
 I had to finally face the truth about myself, and somehow, let go of my flawed worldview that deceived me for so long.
 I surrendered my life to Christ and traded lyrics with real scripture from the Bible.
 I took nearly all my albums and tossed them in a dumpster.
 My entire worldview changed.
 I had a new fresh start and I was finally free.
 I begun to see the world through a completely different set of lenses.
+I was born-again.